 Student Conduct FAQ

 If you are documented in a residence hall, a report is initiated and reviewed by the associate dean of students the following business day.
-The case is then assigned to a student conduct hearing officer for a student conduct conference or forwarded to a student conduct hearing panel.
+The case is then either assigned to a student conduct hearing officer for a student conduct conference or forwarded to a student conduct hearing panel.
 Student conduct hearing officers can be a professional staff member/administrator in the Office of Residence Life or an administrator in the Dean of Students Office.

 Students are held to behavioral standards both on and off campus.
 If you are documented for an off-campus incident by local or state police, the associate dean of students is notified the following business day.
 The case is then assigned to a student conduct hearing officer for a student conduct conference or forwarded to a student conduct hearing panel.

-A procedural interview is an initial meeting to provide you, the responding student, with the opportunity to discuss the allegation(s).
-The hearing officer will clarify your rights and options, as well as describe a range of potential sanctions for the violation(s) in question.
-You will have the opportunity to accept responsibility or deny the charge(s) during the procedural interview as well as ask questions about the incident or University policies.
+A student conduct conference is an initial meeting to provide you, the responding student, with the opportunity to discuss the allegation(s) and review documentation that led to the charge(s).
+You will have the opportunity to ask questions about the incident or University policies.
 The hearing officer will then make a determination of responsibility.

 Sanctions range from warnings, fines and/or educational and developmental sanctions to suspension and expulsion.
 A full list of potential sanctions is located in the student code of conduct section in the Student Handbook.

 If you are assigned a sanction (such as an educational reflective essay) and do not complete it, you may be assessed a judicial fine and/or charged with failure to comply with requests from University officials, and additional sanctions may be imposed.

 The dean of students reviews all requests to appeal, and an appeal must be based on either a procedural error or new information.
-The full appeals procedure begins on page 22 of the Student Handbook.
+The full appeals procedure is located in the appeals section of the Student Handbook.